gregsgit/ultystats/README.md

    threw it away (bad throw).
 4. "name-D", to end a sequence, means the throw (from the preceding name) was reasonably good, but "name" dropped it.
-5. "name-!", to end a sequence, means "name" scored by recieving a throw in the endzone.
+5. "name-!", to end a sequence, means "name" scored by receiving a throw in the endzone.

 Examples: